MaterialFoundry/MaterialPlane/docs/Production/gettingStarted.md

 It comes pre-assembled and can be bought from the [Material Foundry webshop](https://www.materialfoundry.nl/).

 Before ordering, please carefully read the [requirements](requirements.md) to make sure you can use the hardware, and the read the [hardware overview](HardwareOverview/sensor.md) section so you know what hardware is available and what you will need.

+The table of contents on the left is ordered in a way that you should start from the top and move your way down, but below you will find a short description of the steps you will need to take to get started:

+1. [placeholder]
+2. [placeholder]
+3. [placeholder]